jonascarpay/apecs/examples/Shmup.md

 That concludes our tour.
 If you want more information, I recommend reading the paper and haddocks.
-If you have any questions, feel free to make an Issue, or ask me on twitter/reddit.
+If you have any questions, feel free to create an Issue, or ask me on twitter/reddit.